holder66/HamNN/README.md

 ```
 ## Memory leak problem:

-At the present time, the best way to prevent a memory leak (which may eventually
- cause the program to be "killed" by the OS when the available memory is exceeded) is to compile with the gc flag, eg:
+At the present time, if your code using the hamnn library (especially memory-intensive operations such as cross-validate or explore) dies without going to completion, it may be due to memory leaks caused by the V lang compiler.
+The best way to prevent these memory leaks is to compile with the gc flag, eg:

  ```sh
  v -gc boehm .
  ```
 You may need to install the libgc or libgc-dev library, using "brew" or "apt".

 ## Glossary of terms
 **instances:** synonyms: cases; records; examples